dfe-analytical-services/dfeR/.github/CONTRIBUTING.md

 usethis::use_vignette("name_of_vignette")
 ```

+## ONS API

+Add some notes here about the fetch_geog script

 ## Code of Conduct

 Please note that the dfeR project is released with a [Contributor Code of Conduct](CODE_OF_CONDUCT.md).
 By contributing to this project you agree to abide by its terms.